 - Kaieteur Golden Frog — Tiny endemic frog that lives in the giant bromeliads

-- Tank bromeliads — Massive plants that can hold several liters of water
+- Tank bromeliads — Massive plants that can hold several liters of water, the largest in the world

 - Various orchids and tropical birds